 src\gromacs\utility\path.cpp(71): error C2065: 'S_IRWXG' : undeclared identifier

 src\gromacs\utility\path.cpp(71): error C2065: 'S_IROTH' : undeclared identifier

 src\gromacs\utility\path.cpp(71): error C3861: 'mkdir': identifier not found

 2) log10: I suppose that this is like with min/max a C/C++ issue.
 That it has both the math.h/cmath version.
 But I'm not sure.
 And I'm not sure how to fix it.

 3) Windows doesn't have these S_* defined.
 What would be the best way to make this platform independent?

-#6 Updated by Roland Schulz about 8 years ago
+#6 Updated by Roland Schulz over 8 years ago

 - Status changed from New to Closed